lambdaclass/lambdaworks/docs/src/proving_systems/plonk/implementation.md

-# Usage
+# Implementation
-Let's start with some examples.
+In this section we discuss the implementation details of the plonk algorithm.
+We use the notation and terminology of the [recap](./protocol.md) and [recap](./recap.md) sections.

 At the moment our API supports the backend of PLONK.
-That is the all the setup, prove and verify algorithms.
-For the definition of a circuit and the creation of the $Q$ and $V$ matrices, as well as the execution of it to obtain the trace matrix $T$, we rely on external sources.
+That is, all the setup, prove and verify algorithms.
+We temporarily rely on external sources for the definition of a circuit and the creation of the $Q$ and $V$ matrices, as well as the execution of it to obtain the trace matrix $T$.
 We mainly use gnark temporarily for that purpose.

 So to generate proofs and validate them, we need to feed the algorithms with precomputed values of the $Q$, $V$ and $T$ matrices, and the primitive root of unity $\omega$.

 Let us see our API on a test circuit that provides all these values.
 The program in this case is the one that takes an input $x$, a private input $e$ and computes $y = xe +5$.
 As in the toy example of the recap, the output of the program is added to the public inputs and the circuit actually asserts that the output is the claimed value.
 So more precisely, the prover will generate a proof for the statement `ASSERT(x*e+5==y)`, where both $x,y$ are public inputs.
+# Usage
 Here is the happy path.

 ```rust